JohnRDOrazio/Themeswitcher/README.md

 This gave me the opportunity to look at the code more closely.
 Changes I decided to make:

-* instead of creating the ul list with the jquery-ui themes with a single string, I decided to construct an object that is then iterated to create the string with the ul list.
+* instead of creating the html markup for the list of jquery-ui themes with a single string, I decided to construct an object that will then be iterated over in order to build the string for the ul list markup.
   This way it is much easier to add / subtract themes from the list.
 * I didn't like the loadTheme option triggering a click on the ul list and subsequently calling the onselect callback.
   So I made a couple simple modifications to the cookie read / loadTheme option behaviour,